-Yet, it’s important to make sure you’re researching small businesses.
-They are more vulnerable than large corporations during industry downturns.
-This means their average budgets will be more in tune with your own.
+However, it’s necessary to make sure you research small businesses, too.
+Owing to the fact they are more vulnerable than large corporations during industry downturns.
+A change in the economic landscape means their average budgets will be more in tune with your own.

 The most important part of creating budgets for small business is ensuring the budgets contain the proper components.
 Make sure your budget includes your costs, revenues and your profits.
 When factoring your revenue and profit margin, be as accurate as you possibly can.
 If you must estimate, do so conservatively to prevent over-budgeting.

 Your total costs and expenses should include fixed costs that are always the same, variable costs that change based on your sales and semi-variable expenses that may change from time to time, such as salaries or advertising.